-- The proportion of A\ grades awarded, at 19.3%, remains above the national average of 14.6%. - The Assessment and Learning in Practice Settings (ALPS) value added analysis suggests that outcomes in a majority of subjects were either in line with or above expectation given the prior attainment of students. - · A significant number of departments continue to have upper quartile value added. - Teaching quality grades are consistent with good provision. - The overall ALPS value added data and L3VA data suggest that outcomes at A2 are very strong. - The 3-year ALPSA T score of 3, indicates overall upper quartile achievement over the last 3 years.
+- The proportion of A grades awarded was over 9%, and remains consistent with the national average. - 93% of A level grades were awarded at A-D. - The Assessment and Learning in Practice Settings (ALPS) value added analysis suggests that outcomes in a majority of subjects were either in line with or above expectation given the prior attainment of students. - A significant number of departments continue to have upper quartile value added. - Teaching quality grades are consistent with good provision. - An average points per entry of 37.29 is strong giving an average grade of B-.